 Double taxation conventions often set out which country covered by the given agreement has the right to collect tax on different types of income.

-Does the UK have a double taxation treaty with France?
+Does the UK have a double tax treaty with France?

 The current Double Taxation Convention that applies between the UK and France was signed in London in 2008, by the then-UK Chancellor of the Exchequer Alistair Darling, and the then-Finance Minister in the French Government, Christine Lagarde.
 It replaced the original treaty signed between the two countries in 1968.